Anjali-Khantaal/Quant-Finance-Internship-Opportunities-APAC-EMEA/README.md

 This repository is a centralized resource (generated from decentralised contributions) for students and professionals seeking quantitative finance internships in the APAC and EMEA regions.
 Whether you're looking for opportunities in finance, data science, or related fields, this table will help you find relevant internships.

-**Note#1:** This is an initiative by the members of [QuantFin — Quantitative Finance Club, Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)](https://www.thequantfin.com/). *(Tip: Right-click the link and select "Open link in new tab" for easier navigation.)*
+**Note#1:** This table was initiated by the members of [QuantFin — Quantitative Finance Club, Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)](https://www.thequantfin.com/). *(Tip: Right-click the link and select "Open link in new tab" for easier navigation.)*

 **Note#2:** Internships having rigid citizenship/residency/language (non-English) requirements are generally NOT included in the following table.